seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 This, then, is something deeper than the whirlpool itself.
 The whirlpool can be pointed out because of its activity.
-But not so easily the emancipated ones and that is why there is so much controversy regarding the nature of the *Tathāgatha*.
+But not so easily the emancipated ones and that is why there is so much controversy regarding the nature of the *Tathāgata*.
 The image of the whirlpool in its relation to the emancipated ones is beautifully presented in the following verse from the *Cūḷavagga* of the *Udāna*: